The family of Burton Albert is heartbroken to announce his death on May 31st at the age of 86.

 Burt's Funeral will be held on Sunday, June 2nd at 3:00 PM at B’nai Israel Synagogue, 444 Main St. North, Southbury.
 Shiva will be observed at 7:30 PM at B’nai Israel Synagogue in Southbury on June 2nd and 7:00 PM June 3rd.
 Donations in his memory may be made to The Jewish Federation of Western Connecticut, B’nai Israel in Southbury, Waterbury Police Activity League or The United Way of Greater Waterbury.
 Burt’s family is grateful to all of his physicians in Waterbury and Philadelphia for their expert care.
 Towards the end of his life, Burt received loving care from an extraordinary group of caregivers.
 His family would like to thank Beth, Danilda, Darci, Jean, Jeanne, Kim, Mary, Morgan and Terry for treating Burt like a member of their own families.

 There are no words to express how greatly Burt will be missed by his family and friends who have loved and cherished him throughout his life.

 Munson Lovetere Funeral Home assisted Burts family with the arrangements.
 To leave an online condolence please visit www.munsonloveterefuneralhome.com

-To send flowers to Burton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Burton Albert, please visit our floral store.